pointW/7610_final_project/ReadMe.md

 ## 4. Run a distributed DDPG demo on the gym Pendulum-v0 Env.
 ``python distributed_DDPG_ray.py``

 Note, the default settings require at least 6 CPU cores.

+## 5. Viewing Training Results
+The saved performance plot from the most recent training run can be viewed using:

+``python plot.py``

 ## Reference
 1. [Distributed Prioritized Experience Replay](https://arxiv.org/abs/1803.00933)